awhb/touchdesigner-projects/README.md

 ![Stained Glass](3DStainedGlass/3dstainedglass_ss.png)

-An attempt to render in 3D a 2D stained glass design through determining normal and height maps.
+A 3D rendering of a 2D stained glass design through determining normal and height maps.
 Here I used DeepBump, a Blender add-in to generate these maps.

 Subject is of a garden with flowers and birds, which I chose for variety in colour and texture.